DrehanM/PintOperatingSystem/doc/project3.md

 If we find a matching index, we then acquire `cached_sector->sector_lock`, push the `cached_sector` to the front of the cache, release `buffer_cache_lock`, and return `cached_sector`.
 We dont have to worry about `cached_sector` being evicted because eviction happens while `buffer_cache_lock` is acquired.

-If we dont find a matching index, we have to pull in the sector from disk, make it into a `struct cached_sector`, and acquire `cached_sector->sector_lock`.
+Else if we dont find a matching index, we have to pull in the sector from disk, make it into a `struct cached_sector`, and acquire `cached_sector->sector_lock`.
 If there is space in the cache, we then just push to the front of our `buffer_cache`.
 If there isn't, then we have to evict from the back of `buffer_cache` and push our new sector to the front.

 Our eviction strategy is as follows: assume we are trying to evict `struct cached_sector evict`.
 We acquire `evict->sector_lock` to ensure that no other thread is currently using this sector.
 We then check to see if `evict->dirty` is set.
 If it is we must write `evict->data` back to memory using `block_write`.
 After this is done then we finally evict.